KubeRocketCI/docs/versioned_docs/version-3.13/use-cases/autotest-as-quality-gate.md

 ## Goals

-- Create several applications and autotests quickly.
+- Create several applications and autotests.
-- Create a pipeline for Continuous Deployment.
+- Create a Deployment.
 - Perform testing.
 - Update delivery by deploying the new version.